ISO Training Requirements

 Retain documented information as evidence of competence

-Ensure personnel are aware of policies, objectives, and their contribution to system effectiveness
+Ensure personnel are aware of policies, objectives, and their role in system effectiveness

-This applies to employees, contractors, and sometimes external providers.
+This applies to employees, contractors, and in some cases external providers.

 ISO 9001 Training Requirements (Quality Management)